v12technology/v12technology.github.io/starting/testing.md

 ```

 ### 2. Introduce builder method
 The app is refactored to separate consruction logic into a builder method.
 To help testing a node can be given a unique identifier by appending  `.id("name")` during construction.
-The BaseSepInprocessTest provides helper methods to access a node in the event processor using the id in a test, with `getField("name")`.
+The BaseSepInprocessTest provides helper methods to access a processor node by id, with `getField("name")`.
 ```java
 public class TradeMonitor {